PastIn Person

 Professor of Law at Texas A&M University School of Law

-Professor Katherine Mims Crocker is a faculty member at Texas A&M University School of Law, serving as a moderator for the symposium.
+Professor Katherine Mims Crocker is a legal scholar at Texas A&M University School of Law, serving as a moderator for the symposium.

 Professor of Law at University of Virginia School of Law